 Complete the required Stronger Connections Schools Grant Budget Template.
-The maximum amount that may be requested is \$100,000, and the funding amount is based on need so please be as close to exact as possible with budget and funding requests.
+The maximum amount that may be requested is \$100,000 for each school building considered in the application, and the funding amount is based on need so please be as close to exact as possible with budget and funding requests.

-Please note, that once the funds are awarded, schools will have 90 days from the award to submit their activity description for the project along with the budget into the NHED Grants

-Management System (GMS) for approval.
+Please note, that once the funds are awarded, LEAs will have 90 days from the award to submit their activity description for the project along with the budget into the NHED Grants Management System (GMS) for approval.
 Grants not submitted in GMS within 90 days of award will be reallocated to other schools.
 The grant funds must be expended by September 30, 2025.
 Final monthly reports for this grant must be submitted in GMS by November 15, 2025.
-Remaining funds past November 15, 2025 will be reallocated to other schools.
+Remaining funds past November 15, 2025, will be reallocated to other LEAs.